Add and manage CA and client certificates in Postman

 1. Select Add Certificate.

 2. Enter the Host domain for the certificate (don't include the protocol).
-For example, enter postman-echo.com to send requests to the Postman Echo API.
+For example, enter "postman-echo.com" to send requests to the Postman Echo API.

 The Host field supports pattern matching.
-If you enter *.example.com, the same client certificate will be used for all example.com subdomains.
+If you enter "*.example.com", the same client certificate will be used for all example.com subdomains.

 3. (Optional) Enter a custom port number to associate with the domain.
 If you don't specify a port, Postman uses the default HTTPS port (443).

-4. Select the CRT file and the Key file for your certificate OR select the PFX file for your certificate.
+4. Select the CRT file and the Key file for your certificate, or select the PFX file for your certificate.

 5. If you used a Passphrase when generating the client certificate, enter it in the box.
 Otherwise, leave the box blank.